martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

 the single-step sampling only achieves up to 19% atom stability in best case scenario, compared with the default EDM which consistently reaches 87% or much more with further training.
-We suspect that a model trained in this set-up might be too prone to overfitting and struggles with generalization to anything outside the training data distribution, compared to sequential de-noising predictions of the EDM, which arem uch more robust.
+We suspect that a model trained in this set-up might be too prone to overfitting and struggles with generalization to anything outside the training data distribution, compared to sequential de-noising predictions of the EDM, which are more robust by design.

 Using multi-step sampling should in theory yield competitive results, but we observed no such improvement.
 Since it cannot be conclusively ruled out that this was caused by a bug in our multi-step sampling code, we hope